Scope of application

 ● third facilitator, who helps the Parties to dialogue and find a shared solution (“conciliation agreement”) to the dispute;

-● third evaluator, who, upon request of the Parties or independently, and based on the documentation filed and the declarations made, formulates a non-binding solution proposal.
+● third evaluator, who, at the request of the Parties or independently, and based on the documentation filed and the declarations made, formulates a non-binding solution proposal.

-5. The Mediator is identified by the Head of the Organization from among the names of Mediators accredited to the Conciliation Organization in Consumer Matters, included in a specific list drawn up on the basis of criteria of competence and professionalism, in compliance with current legislation, and available in alphabetical order on the official website of the Organization.
+5. The Mediator is selected by the Head of the Organization from among the names of Mediators accredited by the Consumer Conciliation Organization, included in a specific list drawn up on the basis of criteria of competence and professionalism, in compliance with current legislation, and available in alphabetical order on the Organization's official website.

-6. The Parties may jointly propose the Mediator, from among the names of Mediators specialized in consumer matters, among those expressly accredited to the Conciliation Body Concordia et Ius srl
+6. The Parties may jointly propose the Mediator, from among the names of Mediators specialized in consumer matters, among those expressly accredited by the Conciliation Body Concordia et Ius srl

-7. The Person in Charge of the Organization is not bound by this indication, and is free to evaluate the opportunity to follow up on the request of the Parties.
+7. However, the Head of the Organization is not bound by this indication and is free to evaluate the opportunity to follow up on the Parties' request.

-8. The appointed Mediator must communicate to the Secretariat, even through informal channels, the acceptance of the assignment within two days of the communication of his/her appointment.
+8. The appointed Mediator must communicate to the Secretariat, even through informal channels, his acceptance of the assignment within two days of notification of his appointment.

-9. Upon acceptance of the assignment and in any case upon release of the closing minutes of the Mediation, in the event of non-adherence by the Invited Party, the Mediator must sign a specific declaration of impartiality and adherence to the European Code of Conduct for Mediators.
+9. Upon acceptance of the assignment and in any case upon issuing the closing minutes of the Mediation, in the event of non-adherence by the Invited Party, the Mediator must sign a specific declaration of impartiality and adherence to the European Code of Conduct for Mediators.

-10. In any case, the Mediator may not subsequently carry out, between the same Parties and in relation to the same dispute, the functions of Defender or Arbitrator.
+10. In any case, the Mediator may not subsequently perform the functions of Defender or Arbitrator between the same Parties and in relation to the same dispute.

-11. The Mediator must not be in any of the situations of incompatibility provided for by specific laws and the Code of Ethics, as well as in situations of conflict of interest; in such cases the designated Mediator must abstain from taking on the role by declaring the impeding fact to the Head of the Body, or cease the role in cases in which the incompatibility or conflict of interest occurs during the procedure.
-The Mediator is therefore obliged to communicate without delay to the Secretariat any fact or situation that could, in any way, cause him to incur a possible situation of incompatibility, even if it emerged after acceptance of the role and/or during the Mediation Procedure.
+11. The Mediator must not be in any of the situations of incompatibility provided for by specific laws and the Code of Ethics, nor in situations of conflict of interest.
+In such cases, the designated Mediator must refrain from accepting the assignment, declaring the impediment to the Head of the Organization, or terminate the assignment if the incompatibility or conflict of interest arises during the procedure.
+The Mediator is therefore required to promptly notify the Secretariat of any fact or situation that could, in any way, lead to a possible situation of incompatibility, even if it emerged after accepting the assignment and/or during the Mediation Procedure.

 12. The Mediator must personally perform his service.

-14. The Head of the Conciliation Body Concordia et Ius srl can always agree with the Mediator to identify a coadjutor who can help him in the exercise of the function.
-The performance of this function of coadjutor is relevant ad adiuvandum for the ongoing training, in the meantime, required by law to the Mediator.
+14. The Head of the Conciliation Body, Concordia et Ius srl, may always agree with the Mediator to appoint an assistant to assist him in performing his duties.
+The performance of this assistant role is relevant ad adiuvandum for the ongoing, medium-term training required by law of the Mediator.

-15. Only in the event that such designation occurs for a fee, it is necessary that all Parties agree and jointly undertake to bear the related costs in equal measure.
+15. Only in the event that such designation is made for a fee, it is necessary that all Parties agree and jointly undertake to bear the related costs in equal measure.

 16. The Parties may request the Head of the Conciliation Body Concordia et Ius srl, for justified and serious proven reasons, to replace the Mediator.

-17. The Head of the Body will evaluate the existence of the reasons given and will communicate his decision regarding the possible replacement.
-In case of acceptance of the request, the Conciliation Body will appoint another Mediator, and will also provide for the replacement of the Mediator previously appointed, if the latter, during the procedure, renounces the assignment by means of a written and duly motivated declaration, which must be accepted by the Head of the Body itself.
+17. The Head of the Body will evaluate the validity of the reasons given and communicate his or her decision regarding any replacement.
+If the request is accepted, the Conciliation Body will appoint another Mediator and will also replace the previously appointed Mediator if, during the proceedings, the Mediator resigns from the assignment by submitting a written and duly justified declaration, which must be accepted by the Head of the Body.

-18. The Head of the Organization may at any time, for reasons of convenience, replace the previously designated Mediator, simply by giving notice to the participants in the Mediation.
+18. The Head of the Organization may at any time, for reasons of convenience, replace the previously designated Mediator, simply by notifying the participants in the Mediation.

-19. The Mediator who no longer possesses the requirements set out in paragraph 11 of art.
-3 of the Regulation, or has ceased to carry out this function, or who requests it, is removed from the list of Mediators in Consumer Matters of the Conciliation Body Concordia et Ius srl
+19. Any Mediator who no longer meets the requirements set out in Article 3, paragraph 11 of the Regulation, or who has ceased to perform this function, or who requests it, will be removed from the list of Consumer Mediators of the Conciliation Body Concordia et Ius srl.

 Art.
 4 - The Secretariat